 Publishing Easy Read as a PDF means it may be read online or printed.
 When you have links in the materials, you need to:

 - provide clear link text and make sure it looks like a link

 - spell out the URL next to the linked text.

-You must make all government content accessible to people with disability.
+- Make all government content accessible to people with disability.
 This includes providing information that is timely, which is part of Australian law under the Disability Discrimination Act 1992.